sigstore/docs/content/en/docs/about/overview.md

 ## How to use Sigstore

-To use Sigstore, you must first install the product.
+To use Sigstore, you must first install the client.
 See the [Installation](docs/system_config/installation/)  instructions.
 You can then pick the subject matter you wish to learn about from the menu items on the left.
 For a quick introduction, you can try using one of the links below:

 * To get a quick view of how to use the program see [Quick Start](/docs/signing/quickstart/)
 * To learn how to work with blobs, see [sign a blob](docs/signing/signing_with_blobs/)